How to Propagate Okinawa Spinach

 Okay, so cooler weather is upon the southwest desert and my herbs are getting their colors back.
 It’s fascinating to see how strange or rather peculiar these herbs react to weather changes.
 My Okinawa spinach purple underside went green like the rest of the plant.

 It’s October and time to plant cool-season vegetables.
 These are lettuces, spinach, broccoli, garlic, peas, and broad beans.

 Today I will be talking about my Okinawa Spinach.
-I used this herb in my chicken soup and for the 30 days of the purification process of postpartum.
+I used this herb in my chicken soup and for the 30 days purification process postpartum.
 Read it here for your pleasure.
 Hmong women culture.
 You can also find my recipe on this page Hmong chicken diet soup- postpartum here.

 I planted this herb from a cutting that my mom gave me.
 She said it wouldn’t service because it gets super hot here.
 Sometimes the temperature goes up to 120° Fahrenheit.
-(48.89° Celsius) another word, hell!
+(48.89° Celsius) In another word, hell!
 XD However, I prove her otherwise.
 Only took me three years to do so!

 How to Propagate Okinawa spinach

 Here are some things to keep in mind when planting Okinawa spinach.
 They are super crispy so you must be very careful at handling them.
 They are also fast-growing herbs that will climb up a tree or fence.
 Trim them to prevent overgrowth and climbing.
 These are the vine kind.
 The New Zealand spinach is the green kind which is like bushes and crawling plants as well.

 Things that you might need: